- Carla Collis Gesite

 To uncover your word, set aside a few minutes to get quiet and ponder what's in your heart.
 Pray or meditate.

-What do I want to keep doing?
+• What do I want to continue doing?

-What do I want to stop doing?
+• What do I want to stop doing?

-How do I want to be different?
+• How do I want to grow?

-Look for common themes across what you wrote.
+Look for common themes across your answers.

-As you answered the questions, what word(s) kept coming up?
+• What word(s) kept coming up?

-What word(s) embodies how you want next year to unfold?
+• What word(s) embodies how you want next year to unfold?

 Choose the word that resonates most with you.